Fire Risk Assessments

 How do I identify and evaluate the risk of fire in the workplace?

-presence of vulnerable people, the landscape of the building, and any active
+presence of vulnerable people, the landscape of the building, and any active fire safety procedures.

 What measures should businesses take to prevent/control the risk of fire in the workplace?